Airlines count on business travelers to keep recovery going - The Boston Globe

-Air travel in the United States, bolstered by huge numbers of tourists, has nearly recovered to pre-pandemic levels.
+Air travel in the United States, bolstered by huge numbers of tourists, has nearly recovered to pre-pandemic levels — even topping 2019 numbers over the Labor Day weekend.

 Inflation — and especially this year’s sharp rise in airfares — raises concern about how long vacationers can afford to keep flying at their current pace.
 Airlines say they see no signs of a slowdown in leisure travel.

-Business travel, however, remains about 25% to 30% below 2019 levels, according to airlines and outfits that track sales.
+Business travel, however, remains about 25 percent to 30 percent below 2019 levels, according to airlines and outfits that track sales.

 Advertisement